n3m3s7s/blade-ecommerce-kb/docs/frontend/bus-events/how-it-works.md

             'onCartDelete': function (payload) {
                 //make something with the payload or traverse it console.log(payload, 'Blade.onCartDelete');
+            },
+            'onProductClick': function (payload) {
+                //make something with the payload or traverse it console.log(payload, 'Blade.onProductClick');
+            },
+            'onProductImpression': function (payload) {
+                //make something with the payload or traverse it console.log(payload, 'Blade.onProductImpression');
+            },
+            'onAllProductImpression': function (payload) {
+                //make something with the payload or traverse it console.log(payload, 'Blade.onAllProductImpression');
+            },
+            'onWishlistAdd': function (payload) {
+                //make something with the payload or traverse it console.log(payload, 'Blade.onWishlistAdd');
+            },
+            'onWishlistRemove': function (payload) {
+                //make something with the payload or traverse it console.log(payload, 'Blade.onWishlistRemove');
+            },
+            'onUserLogin': function (payload) {
+                //make something with the payload or traverse it console.log(payload, 'Blade.onUserLogin');
+            },
+            'onUserLogout': function (payload) {
+                //make something with the payload or traverse it console.log(payload, 'Blade.onUserLogout');
+            },
+            'onPromoImpression': function (payload) {
+                //make something with the payload or traverse it console.log(payload, 'Blade.onPromoImpression');
+            },
+            'onPromoClick': function (payload) {
+                //make something with the payload or traverse it console.log(payload, 'Blade.onPromoClick');
+            },
+            'onAlgoliaSetup': function (payload) {
+                //make something with the payload or traverse it console.log(payload, 'Blade.onAlgoliaSetup');
+            },
+            'onAlgoliaInstantSearch': function (payload) {
+                //make something with the payload or traverse it console.log(payload, 'Blade.onAlgoliaInstantSearch');
+            },
+            'onAlgoliaEvent': function (payload) {
+                //make something with the payload or traverse it console.log(payload, 'Blade.onAlgoliaEvent');
             }
         });
     } catch (e) {